|

 sketches, and even had a tentative

-to film it, but again the deal fell
+to film it.
+But once again, the deal fell

 through.
 Needless to say, O'Brien was a